git-sumana/CyberSecurityLearning/InterviewQuestions.md

 33. What do you think of social networking sites such as Facebook and LinkedIn?
 34. What is the Chain of Custody? ***********
 35. How would you permanently remove the threat of data falling into the wrong hands?
+36. What is exfiltration?
+37. How do you protect your home wireless access point?
+38. What is the CIA triangle?
+39. If you were going to break into a database-based website, how would you do it?
+40. How would you lock down a mobile device?
+41. What is the difference between information protection and information assurance?
+42. What is the difference between closed-source and open-source?
+Which is better?
+43. What is your opinion on hacktivist groups such as Anonymous?
+44. Do you prefer filtered ports or closed ports on your firewall?
+45. What port does ping work over?
+46. How exactly does traceroute/tracert work at the protocol level?
+47. What are Linux’s strengths and weaknesses vs. Windows?
+48. What is a firewall?
+And provide an example of how a firewall can be bypassed by an outsider to access the corporate network?
+49. Besides firewalls, what other devices are used to enforce network boundaries?
+50. What is the role of network boundaries in information security?
+51. What does an intrusion detection system do?
+How does it do it?
+52. What is a honeypot?
+What type of attack does it defend against?
+53. What technologies and approaches are used to secure information and services deployed on cloud computing infrastructure?